 It’s a good idea to have a friend or colleague whose voice your staff won’t recognize call your sports facilities occasionally so you can get a feel for how the phone is being answered.
-Let your staff know that they could be tested at any time; they will appreciate being prepared, and the resulting preparedness will help improve customer service overall.
-This process should be integrated into your sports facility staff training.
+Let your staff know that they could be tested at any time.
+They will appreciate being prepared, and the resulting preparedness will help improve customer service overall.
+Therefore, this process should be integrated into your sports facility staff training.

 Before the test calls, develop a list of priorities and criteria for answering the phone and let your staff know what is expected of them.

 Here are the criteria I use with my own facility, DNA Sports Center: